2010 Minnesota Vikings season: Week 8: at New England Patriots

 The Vikings made their first trip to Gillette Stadium since 2002 and the game marks the return of Randy Moss to Foxboro following an early-October trade from the New England Patriots.

-In the second quarter, the Vikings took the lead after RB Adrian Peterson got a 1-yard TD run.
-The Patriots replied with RB Danny Woodhead getting a 3-yard TD run.
+In the second quarter, the Vikings took the lead after running back Adrian Peterson got a 1-yard touchdown run.
+The Patriots replied with running back Danny Woodhead getting a 3-yard touchdown run.
 The Vikings got the lead back in the third quarter with kicker Ryan Longwell nailing a 24-yard field goal.
-They fell behind with QB Tom Brady completing a 65-yard TD pass to WR Brandon Tate, and when RB BenJarvus Green-Ellis made a 13-yard TD run.
-They tried to come back in the 4th quarter after QB Tarvaris Jackson completed a 1-yard TD pass to FB Naufahu Tahi (with a successful 2-point conversion as Jackson passed to WR Percy Harvin) but couldn't do anything after Green-Ellis got a 2-yard TD run.
+They fell behind with quarterback Tom Brady completing a 65-yard touchdown pass to wide receiver Brandon Tate, and when running back BenJarvus Green-Ellis made a 13-yard touchdown run.
+They tried to come back in the 4th quarter after quarterback Tarvaris Jackson completed a 1-yard touchdown pass to fullback Naufahu Tahi (with a successful 2-point conversion as Jackson passed to wide receiver Percy Harvin) but couldn't do anything after Green-Ellis got a 2-yard touchdown run.

 Week 9: vs. Arizona Cardinals

 The Vikings came into Week 9 in desperation mode as they went against the 3–4 Cardinals, whom they lost the previous December in the desert.
 The Vikings came into the game wearing their purple pants and played the Cardinals in what was arguably a desperation game not only for the season, but head coach Brad Childress' job.
-His job had become more scrutinized after he acted alone to cut WR Randy Moss, which drew a bunch of boos and jeers at Childress.
+His job had become more scrutinized after he acted alone to cut wide receiver Randy Moss, which drew a bunch of boos and jeers at Childress.
 However, the action did not start until the 2nd quarter, when the Vikings drove down the field and had a 2nd and goal.
 Favre threw to Peterson behind the line, but Peterson dodged a few players and got into the end zone, which made the game 7–0 in the 2nd quarter.
 The very next play, when the Vikings kicked off, Stephens-Howling returned a kickoff 96 yards for a touchdown which tied the game.
 After that, the Vikings responded with kicker Ryan Longwell nailing a 21-yard field goal.
-They fell behind with QB Derek Anderson completing a 30-yard TD pass to WR Andre Roberts to close out the first half.
-This was followed by DB Michael Adams returning a Percy Harvin kickoff fumble 30 yards for a touchdown, and with kicker Jay Feely making a 22-yard field goal.
-The lead was closed down by Peterson as he got a 4-yard TD run, and by QB Brett Favre's 25-yard TD pass to TE Visanthe Shiancoe.
+They fell behind with quarterback Derek Anderson completing a 30-yard touchdown pass to wide receiver Andre Roberts to close out the first half.
+This was followed by defensive back Michael Adams returning a Percy Harvin kickoff fumble 30 yards for a touchdown, and with kicker Jay Feely making a 22-yard field goal.
+The lead was closed down by Peterson as he got a 4-yard touchdown run, and by quarterback Brett Favre's 25-yard touchdown pass to tight end Visanthe Shiancoe.
 In overtime the decision was made when Longwell successfully made a 35-yard field goal to give the Vikings the win, bringing their record up to 3–5 and temporarily saving their quarterback's and head coach's jobs.